SegiH/You2Me-React/README.md

-YouTube2MP3 is a React based application that I created in React that is a YouTube downloader that will download the audio from a YouTube URL as an mp3, write the ID3 tags and will either present a download button or move the file to a location that you specify.
+YouTube2MP3 is a React based application that is a YouTube downloader which will download the audio from a YouTube URL as an mp3, write the ID3 tags and will either present a download button or move the file to a location that you specify.

 Pre-requisites to run YouTube2MP3:
 1. Linux based server (tested with Apache and Nginx) or Windows based server (tested with Apache).